MadPaco/Writeups/dreaming.md

 # 22
+Although we have a foothold, don't forget to check the other port aswell.

-connecting to ssh show us this custom message:
+Connecting to ssh show us this custom message:
 ```
                                   {} {}
                             !  !
 II II  !  !